craigsapp/neume-sampler/about/index.md

 title: "About"
 ---

-This website demonstrates how to create a neume sampler and was created for the FCT-funded research project
+This website demonstrates how to build a neume sampler website and was created for the FCT-funded research project
 <i>Echoes from the Past: Unveiling a Lost Soundscape with Digital
 Analysis</i> (ECHOES) (2022.01957.PTDC) running from 03/2023-02/2026, run